Whether it's replacing an outdated ERP system or focusing on utilizing more of what's already in place, companies

 - Is the ERP system a means to deliver higher revenues and profit, or is it just another expense to the business?

 Once these questions are addressed, an organization can look at the solution that best fits its business objectives.
-What can get confusing is that there are lots
+What can get confusing is that there are lots of solutions to choose from.

 In fact, ERP vendors usually have a new product release they are pushing that offers new and improved versions of their applications.
 The updated versions offer companies many new technology and functional improvements.
 However, one fundamental question customers are wrestling with today is: Should we upgrade our ERP system with this technology?
 It is imperative that companies pick the solution that best fits their business and is feasible financially, rather than just implementing the latest release.